WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     body(i).volume
     body(i).centerBuoyancy % value ignored for non-wetted bodies with zero displaced volume

-Drag bodies initialized with only the required parameters have no additional fluid forces acting on them are non-hydrodynamic.
+Drag bodies initialized with only the required parameters have no additional fluid forces acting on them and are non-hydrodynamic.
 These bodies still couple other bodies together, and influence the multibody simulation through their mass and buoyancy.
 If a drag body is not subject to wave excitation, but damping, added mass, or viscous drag are still a concern, viscous drag, linear damping, or Morison element forces may be defined.
 An example of this body type is a